mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/testing.md

 #### [Soak Testing](https://en.wikipedia.org/wiki/Soak_testing)

 - Does the memory consumption rise after longer use? (memory indicator in the lower right corner) Could there be a memory leak?
 - Are all models loaded into memory after some time? (memory indicator).
 Models are lazily loaded, which means that they are only loaded when they are needed.
-When all models are loaded, this indicates that the models are probably accessed by accident, e.g., through a global find usage search.
+When all models are loaded, this indicates that the models are probably accessed by accident, for example, through a global find usage search.
 - Do suspicious messages appear in the [log file](https://www.jetbrains.com/help/mps/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#logs-directory), such as warnings about memory leaks or broken models?
 - Is memory released after some time, or are not needed objects never garbage collected?
 Read about Java JVM options on [this page](../mps_internal/index.md#:~:text=where%20can%20you%20find%20information%20about%20environment%2Fjvm%20variables%20that%20are%20set%20in%20mps%3F) if it doesn't happen.